ev19u056/StopNN/README.md

 #### Exercise 3 - Improve your NN

 1. Improve your model.
 Here you can play with every parameter of the first step of the precious exercise.
-You should do some reading to understand how and what you can do to **optimize** your model.
+You should do some reading to understand how and what you can do to **optimize** your model
-2. Build **3** more models (as functions in `commonFunctions.py`)
+2. Build **3** more models (as functions in `commonFunctions.py`).
+Use dropout layers in at least one of those models.
+You can also have a look into:
+  - Callbacks
+  - Early stopping
 3. What was the best model you could come up with?

 Tip: to improve the speed of your training you should use lip's batch system and submit your training as a job.
 To do this, you can use/edit the `trainNN.sh` script.
 To submit it, do the following: